-A student who either fails any course, or in a given semester has a grade average of less than 8,5 (see 2.2, above) will be placed on ACADEMIC PROBATION for the following semester.
-A student under academic probation must pass all his courses with a semester average of 8,5.
+A student who either fails any course, or in a given term has a grade average of less than 8,5 (see 2.2, above) will be placed on ACADEMIC PROBATION for the following term.
+A student under academic probation must pass all his courses with a term average of 8,5.
 Failure to do so will be taken as a sign of unfitness for continued studies at the ITI.
+Potential cases of Academic Probation will be communicated to the Dean who would further pass on the case to the Academic Senate consisting of the Rector, Dean, and Program Directors, to make the final decision on the case.

 A student who violates rules of conduct or regulations concerning housing and community life will be placed on DISCIPLINARY PROBATION.
 Continued poor behavior merits dismissal; in severe cases, dismissal may be immediate.
+Potential cases of Disciplinary Probation should be communicated to the Student Administrator who would further pass it on to the Director of Administration who would further pass it on to the Academic Senate, which would make the final decision.